-One of its more unique features is Lattice’s ability to build and run “engagement surveys” for employees so that organizations can put their people first.
+One of its more unique features is Lattice’s ability to build and run “engagement surveys” for employees so organizations can put their people first.

 Lattice has separate pricing plans depending on a company’s needs.
-They offer a free trial, and after that they bill annually per person, per month.
+They offer a free trial, and after that they bill annually, per person, per month.
 Companies currently relying on Lattice include Button and Coinbase.